Tender and flavorful hamburger steak with onion gravy! Simple ingredients-fabulous flavor!

 Salisbury Steak is a comfort food and is usually served with mashed potatoes.
 The dish itself was developed by Dr. James Salisbury in the 1800's.
 Interestingly, he was an early proponent of a low-carb diet and believed that his signature dish was a cure for many ailments.

 This intermediate level recipe uses lean ground beef, sauteed onions, and savory seasonings.
 The recipe is considered intermediate only because the onion sauce and meat are cooked simultaneously.
-You can cook the onion sauce first if it’s easier for you.
+You can cook the onion sauce first if it's easier for you.

 Two pounds of ground beef turned out about six steak patties, but I've gotta tell ya', my husband ate three and my kid ate two, so...if your guy is a meat and potatoes type, plan on using at least two pounds of beef.

 What type of ground beef should I use for Salisbury Steak?

 For a nice size beef patty, use a lean ground beef because if you use a fatty beef, the steak patties will shrink!
 I prefer ground sirloin, but if it's not available or too pricey, I use a beef lean ground meat.

 Yes!
 This recipe works with sweet yellow, yellow or white onions.